Systems and Program Support

 Division of Epidemiology, Evaluation and Research

-The Office of Systems Development (OSD) develops, maintains and provides training on information systems for both service providers and AIDS Institute staff; coordinates content and data submissions for federal and State reporting requirements for both Health Resources and Services Administration (HRSA) and the Centers for Disease Control and Prevention (CDC); reviews and submits data as required for the Ryan White HIV/AIDS Treatment Modernization Act of 2006 Reporting; coordinates submissions with the New York City Department of Health and Mental Hygiene/Public Health Solutions and other New York State Eligible Metropolitan Areas (EMAs) as well as directly-funded provider agencies; and provides information and assistance to Ryan White and CDC funded grantees in other states.
+The Data Systems Development and Reporting Unit develops, maintains and provides training on information systems for both service providers and AIDS Institute staff; coordinates content and data submissions for federal and State reporting requirements for both Health Resources and Services Administration (HRSA) and the Centers for Disease Control and Prevention (CDC); reviews and submits data as required for Ryan White reporting; coordinates submissions with the New York City Department of Health and Mental Hygiene/Public Health Solutions and other New York State Eligible Metropolitan Areas (EMAs) as well as directly-funded provider agencies; and provides information and assistance to Ryan White and CDC funded grantees in other states.

-OSD is responsible for the design, testing, and training of new data and information management products, including the AIDS Institute’s main reporting platform -- AIDS Institute Reporting System (AIRS).
-The Office is also responsible for overseeing standard reporting requirements to support the monitoring and evaluation of AIDS Institute-funded service initiatives and to help track emerging and unmet needs in populations affected by HIV and AIDS.
-OSD manages information system implementation, working with Division staff on technical assistance needs assessments, identification of barriers to implementation, corrections to software, and training of AIDS Institute providers and staff.
-OSD coordinates reporting content and requirements with the AIDS Institute Division of HIV, STD and Hepatitis C Prevention.
-OSD also collaborates with the Information Systems Office on systems development, testing, and maintenance and on data submission content and protocols.
+The unit is responsible for the design, testing, and training for the AIDS Institute’s main reporting platform -- AIDS Institute Reporting System (AIRS).
+The unit is also responsible for overseeing standard reporting requirements to support the monitoring and evaluation of AIDS Institute-funded service initiatives and to help track emerging and unmet needs in populations affected by HIV and AIDS.
+The unit assists in system implementation, working with Division staff on technical assistance needs assessments, identification of barriers to implementation, corrections to software, and training of AIDS Institute providers and staff and collaborates with the Information Systems Office on systems development, testing, and maintenance and on data submission content and protocols.

-AIRS, the principal software product managed by OSD, is the successor to the AIDS Institute’s Uniform Reporting System (URS).
 AIRS is a relational, client-centered database designed to support tracking of individual client-level demographics, status histories and services.
 The system also collects information on education, outreach and training events at the provider level and reports anonymous client-level or aggregate data to the AIDS Institute and other funding agencies.
-Other products developed by OSD include the AIDS Institute Data Application (AIDA), the companion system to the provider-level Uniform Reporting System.
+Other products managed by the unit include the AIDS Institute Data Application (AIDA), the companion system to the provider-level reporting system.
 AIDA is a client-server application which maintains data submitted electronically from provider sites.
 The AIDA system interface was upgraded by the AIDS Institute Information Systems Office to improve processing times and performance.
-OSD ensures that the data content of AIDA is kept synchronized with changes made to the AIRS system.
-Via subcontract, OSD manages maintenance and periodic upgrades to both AIRS and AIDA and oversees related provider training statewide.
+The unit ensures that the data content of AIDA is kept synchronized with changes made to the AIRS system.
+Via subcontract, the unit manages maintenance and periodic upgrades to both AIRS and AIDA and oversees related provider training statewide.

 Recent additions to the AIRS system include improved tracking of HRSA client level data requirements; Treatment Adherence monitoring; COBRA outcomes monitoring; Prevention Pre- and Post- Intervention knowledge assessments; Housing and Insurance status histories; and a new Crystal Reports companion product that generates graphic reports with greater flexibility.